United States Department of Homeland Security: U.S. Federal Emergency Management Agency

 The United States Federal Emergency Management Agency (FEMA) invests in, improves, and supports capabilities to respond to, mitigate, protect against, recover from, and to prepare for all hazards that may threaten the security of the United States and its citizens, such as natural disasters.

+FEMA was created in 1979 through an executive order by President Jimmy Carter and became a part of the Department of Homeland Security on March 1, 2003.
+The headquarters of FEMA is located in Washington, D.C, and has 10 regional offices located across the country.